mondradiko/mondradiko.github.io/_drafts/winter-devlog.md

 based on TypeScript that targets WebAssembly, allowing for flexible and user-friendly scripting that doesn't compromise on performance.

-Here's the AssemblyScript used to animate the moving lights above:
+Here's the AssemblyScript code used to animate the moving lights above:

 ```ts
 import Transform from "./components/Transform.d";